simonmichael/hledger_site/Simons-setup.md

 ## Data entry / conversion

-Two CSV files are imported:
+Most transactions are generated from downloaded CSV:

-Multiple banks' transactions are aggregated in a Google sheet by Tiller.
+- Transactions from three banks are aggregated and cleaned in a Google sheet by Tiller ($5/mo).
-This is downloaded as CSV by a make rule (or via cron - currently disabled).
+  A command line tool downloads this sheet as CSV (via cron ? currently disabled).

-Paypal CSV is downloaded manually, then gathered/renamed by a make rule.
+- Paypal CSV is downloaded manually, then moved into place by a make rule.
-(Tiller doesn't handle paypal's multiple currencies and extra metadata fields.)
+  I use Paypal's CSV because Tiller doesn't handle multiple currencies and Paypal's extra metadata fields.

 For troubleshooting: when downloading a CSV the previous copy is saved as FILE.csv.old.